decentespresso/de1app/documentation/decent_user_interface.md

 **dui config**  _option value_   _?option value...?_

-	Sets the value of a global dui configuration option.
+>Sets the value of a global dui configuration option.
 Most options are boolean, and its value is coerced to 0/1 using `[string is true]`.
 Valid options are:

-- **debug_buttons** (default 1) Set to 1 while debugging to draw a border around "clickable" areas.
+- **debug_buttons** (default 0) Set to 1 while debugging to draw a border around "clickable" areas.
 May need to redefine the border color using aspect `<theme>.dbutton.debug_outline` to make it visible against the theme background.

+- **debug** (default 0) Set to 1 to write debugging messages to the log file, especially about GUI elements creation (``dui add`` commands).
+This is *very* verbose, so in general it's a better idea to debug selectively by adding option ``-debug 1`` to the desired ``dui add`` command.

 - **create_page_namespaces** (default 0) Set to 1 to default to create a namespace ::dui::page::<page_name> for each new created page, unless a different namespace is provided in the `-namespace` option of `dui page add`.